rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

           arch: amd64
   runs-on: ${{ matrix.os }}
 ```
+{% endraw %}

-In our case, the blueprint has three combinations of `os`, `platform`, and `arch` that we want to build for. `runs-on: ${{ matrix.os }}` means each combination runs as its own independent instance of this same job.
+In our case, the blueprint has three combinations of `os`, `platform`, and `arch` that we want to build for. `runs-on: {% raw %}${{ matrix.os }}{% endraw %}` means each combination runs as its own independent instance of this same job.
 You could have manually defined three separate jobs, but this is cleaner and easier to maintain.
 The result looks like this:

 ```
                        build-desktop (one job definition)